hyperledger-labs/splice/cluster/README.md

         project root directory to clear all state, and try again.
 1. Debug your deployment.
 Tools mentioned in [Observing Cluster Operation](#observing-cluster-operation) can be useful.
-1. Once you are done with scratchnet, run `cncluster reset`.
-This isn't strictly required but makes sure that the next person starts with a clean state as well as not consuming unnecessary resources.
-You should also announce to the Slack channel that you are no longer using ScratchNet.
+1. Once you are done with scratchnet, release the cluster lock with `cncluster unlock`.
+Unless you're handing the cluster state over to someone else, reset the cluster with `cncluster reset`.
+This will make it easier for the next person, and reduce cloud costs.

 ### Update a Single Component in a Cluster